Moving to Sweden

 Employment or scholarship

 If you are on KI stipend/scholarship, review the terms and regulations of your contract and sign the affirmation.
 Make sure you get full information on the difference between stipend/scholarship and salary from the HR office at your department.
 See Scholarships

 If you have children, you should locate a preschool or school as early as possible.
 Contact the municipality where you are going to live in order to enroll the child, either to a Swedish-speaking preschool/school or an international preschool/school.
 See Family.

 Make sure you are fully insured for your entire stay in Sweden.
 You can’t assume your insurance will go with you when you travel, so find out before you leave.

-If you are moving from an EU country and going to finance your postdoc period with a scholarship, you will need an S1 certificate or a private health insurance in order to get a personal identity number at Skatteverket.
+If you are a citizen of an EU/EEA country and going to finance your postdoc period with a scholarship, you will need an S1 certificate or a private health insurance when you apply for a personal identity number at Skatteverket.
 The insurance scheme at KI is not applicable for the population registration.
 (Please, note that the KI Insurance scheme is accepted by the Swedish Migration Agency when applying for a permit shorter than one year.)

 Upon arrival in Sweden

 Personal number or coordination number